 10. Wonka

-This film promises to be a sweet treat.
+This film is a seriously sweet treat!
 Wonka, the new Charlie & The Chocolate Factory prequel, reveals how Roald Dahl’s eccentric confectioner met his pint-sized, orange-faced workers, the Oompa Loompas.
 The movie was filmed all over the UK, with Lyme Regis in Dorset, the historic city of Bath and the Rivoli Ballroom — London’s only surviving 1950s dancehall — notable locations.
-Starring Timothee Chalamet, the film is due out in December 2023.
+Starring Timothee Chalamet, the film was released in December 2023.

 England has been a popular location for filmmakers for years.
 From the bustling streets of London to our historic stately homes, Britain offers Hollywood’s head honchos a wealth of diverse and picturesque locations.